aymen94/simple-Blockchain/README.md

 ```

-> Proof-of-work will secure, this serves the blockchain (similar bitcoin Hashcash)
+> Proof-of-work  is used to  make secure the blockchain(similar bitcoin Hashcash)

 > more info https://en.wikipedia.org/wiki/Proof-of-work_system
 ```